 In 2018, the elimination of therapy caps was successful.
 Congress no longer restricts patients to the number of services a person may receive during a calendar year.

 While this may be true, some rules for the cost of coverage still applies.

 Annual Limits for Physical Therapy with Medicare

-Limits for physical therapy are shared with speech therapy.
-Meanwhile, occupational therapy has its own annual limit amount.
+The limits will combine physical therapy with speech therapy.
+Meanwhile, occupational therapy has a yearly limit amount.

 Health-care providers must provide additional information in medical records once charges reach a specific amount.